CHA3dPrinting/OBS-Print-Progress/README.md

 Camera orientation tips:
 - Check the raw stream (same URL the overlay uses).
 If it's mirrored or upside down compared to Mainsail's preview, set `flipHorizontal: true` and/or `flipVertical: true` in `printers.json`.
-- In OBS you can also right-click the Browser source â†’ Transform â†’ Flip to adjust per-source.
+- In OBS you can also right-click the Browser source ?
+Transform ?
+Flip to adjust per-source.

 ## Select a printer in OBS
 1) Start a local server:
    - Windows: double-click `start-server.bat`
-   - macOS/Linux: run `./start-server.sh` (ensure itâ€™s executable: `chmod +x start-server.sh`)
+   - macOS/Linux: run `./start-server.sh` (ensure it’s executable: `chmod +x start-server.sh`)
 2) In OBS, add a **Browser** source and set the URL to `http://localhost:8000/printer.html?printer=<id>` (matching an `id` from `printers.json`).
 3) Set the source width/height you want; the overlay will scale to fit.
 4) If loading over `file://` fails due to CORS, serve via the local server (above), embed configs inline, or pass everything via query params (`?ip=...&name=...&camera=...&flipX=1&flipY=0&chamber=1`).